havadank/MyBachelor/README.md

 - Universal_Robots_ROS_Driver -> https://github.com/UniversalRobots/Universal_Robots_ROS_Driver

 ## Install instructions for ROS packages
-This assumes you have a catkin workspace (catkin_ws) setup in the default location
+This assumes you have a catkin workspace (catkin_ws) setup in the default location, and have followed the install instructions properly.

+If you are missing dependencies (A likely occurance), there are instructions to update those below the main install instructions

+***

+### Main install

 `cd ~/catkin_ws`